bhrmdgr/rick_and_morty_learning_app/README.md

 - 🔍 List all characters.
 - 🖼️ Display character images and basic details.
-- 🧠 Built with a simple and clean Flutter structure
+- 🧠 Built with a simple and clean Flutter structure.
-- 🧪 Demonstrates the use of basic widgets, page navigation, and HTTP requests
+- 🧪 Demonstrates the use of basic widgets, page navigation, and HTTP requests.

 ## 🛠️ Technologies Used